Early Voting Locations

-If you meet the requirements and are interested in being an Poll Worker, fill out and send the electronic form to the Elections Office located at: 1021 "I" Street, Suite 101, Modesto, CA 95354.
+If you meet the requirements and are interested in being an Election Volunteer, complete the electronic form and send it to the Elections Office located at: 1021 "I" Street, Suite 101, Modesto, CA 95354.

-The Elections Office is recruiting bilingual Poll Workers.
-Volunteers 18 or older who are registered California voters are encouraged to become part of the election process by serving as Poll Workers on Tuesday, June 5, 2018 and future elections.
-If you speak any of the following languages and are interested in volunteering for your community, then become a bilingual Poll Worker to assist voters with language needs on Election Day.
+The Elections Office is also recruiting bilingual Election Volunteers.
+Volunteers 18 or older who are registered California voters are encouraged to become part of the election process by serving as Election Volunteers on future elections.
+If you speak any of the following languages and are interested in volunteering for your community, then become a bilingual Election Volunteer to assist voters with language needs.

 Disclaimer: The information contained in these pages was valid at the time of publication.
 The County Clerk / Recorder / Registrar of Voters reserves the right to modify, update, change or make improvements at any time, without notice, and assumes no liability for damages incurred directly or indirectly as a result of errors, omissions or discrepancies.